asif-ahmed-asif/TransportationManagementSystem/README.md

-## Transportatin Management System
+# Transportatin Management System
 Our software project 1 for AIUB under the supervision of faculty Hasibul Hasan Siam

-# Description
+## Description
-Transportation Management System is a multi-faceted, user centered software system which focuses on eliminating the inefficiencies and difficulties of the bookings and ticketing of transportation in Bangladesh.
+Transportation Management System is a multi-faceted, user centered desktop software system which focuses on eliminating the inefficiencies and difficulties of the bookings and ticketing of transportation in Bangladesh.

 There are three user classes in this project:
 1. Admin (Maintainer and administer of the system)